Lollar–Wetzlar railway: History

 The 18.04 km long Lollar–Wetzlar line was built as a bypass for Gießen.
-The line separated in Lollar from the Main-Weser Railway coming from the north and ran directly to Wetzlar where the Cannons Railway continued over the Lahntal railway to the west.
+The line separated in Lollar from the Main-Weser Railway coming from the north and ran directly to Wetzlar, where the Cannons Railway continued over the Lahntal railway to the west.
 This work was built under the leadership of Julius Lehwald.

-The initial survey work for the line were carried out in 1872, construction began on 1 July 1875 and was completed in July 1878.
+The initial survey work for the line was carried out in 1872.
+Construction began on 1 July 1875 and was completed in July 1878.
 The line was officially opened on 15 October 1878.
 This line allowed the Cannons Railway to avoid the Gießen rail node.
-Because the line's main significance was military, it served none of the nearby localities.
-The line features very large radius curves and low grades.
-Some of the foundations of the bridges were designed to allow duplication of the track.
+Because the line's primary significance was military, it served none of the nearby localities.
+The line features huge radius curves and low grades.
+Some of the foundations of the bridges were designed to allow track duplication.
 The line joined the Dill line at a flying junction at Wetzlar freight yard.

 Passenger traffic on this line ceased on 30 May 1980.
 Freight traffic was closed between Lollar and Abendstern on 28 February 1983 to allow a bypass road to be built.
 The remaining freight between Wetzlar and Abendstern was abandoned on 28 September 1991.